Atlassian Intelligence: A realistic guide to AI in Jira and Confluence

 Its most useful applications include summarizing lengthy Jira comment threads, drafting initial content in Confluence, and breaking down large tasks into smaller sub-tasks.
 It can help streamline content creation and understanding.

-Atlassian Intelligence is bundled into Atlassian’s paid cloud plans (Standard, Premium, Enterprise).
-Users receive a set number of "AI credits" per month, with higher-tier plans offering more credits.
+Atlassian Intelligence is bundled into Atlassian's paid cloud plans (Standard, Premium, Enterprise).
+Users receive a set number of "AI credits" per month, with higher-tier plans offering more credits to match larger team needs.

 For simple JQL queries, it can be a helpful assistant, especially for new users.
-However, experienced Jira users often find it struggles with more complex or nuanced queries, frequently producing incorrect results.
+For more complex or nuanced queries, it provides a solid starting point that users can then refine to match their specific project needs.

-It is best suited for teams deeply embedded in the Atlassian cloud ecosystem who primarily need basic AI assistance for content summarization, initial drafting, and straightforward task breakdowns within Jira and Confluence.
+It is best suited for teams deeply embedded in the Atlassian cloud ecosystem who want integrated AI assistance for content summarization, drafting, and streamlining task management within Jira and Confluence.

 Share this post